 The nuclear industry has a long history of working with stakeholders to find solutions to global problems.

 NUCLEAR'S LAND FOOTPRINT

-Nuclear is the most land-efficient means of clean electricity production, requiring only 2.4 km2/TWh per year, which includes all aspects of production, such as mining and fuel fabrication.
+Nuclear is the most land-efficient means of clean electricity production, requiring only 103 acres per million-megawatt hours.